mtitus83/MMM-Starlight/README.md

 | `pauseDuration`  | Duration to pause before starting to scroll and after scrolling completes, in milliseconds. (default: `10000` // 10 seconds) |
 | `signWaitTime`   | Time to display each sign before rotating to the next, in milliseconds. (default: `120000` // 2 minutes) |

 **Note**: The following options have been deprecated and are no longer configurable to provide a more consistent user experience: `updateInterval`, `retryDelay`, `maxRetries`, and `requestTimeout`.

-These values are now hardcoded in the module.
+This version of MMM-SunSigns includes enhanced debug logging capabilities and a new caching mechanism to improve performance and reduce network usage.
+Use the `debug` option to enable detailed logging, and refer to the module's documentation for more information on the caching system.

 ### Ordering of Horoscopes